brainfo/visiumR/README.md

 ## Ackowledgement

-I don't own the codes.
-They are copied from [this github repo](https://github.com/Aagaardlab/placenta-spatial-transcriptomics) along with [this peer reviewed paper](https://pubmed.ncbi.nlm.nih.gov/32681824/)
+Codes for spatial clustering and markers finding are copied from [this github repo](https://github.com/Aagaardlab/placenta-spatial-transcriptomics) along with [this peer reviewed paper](https://pubmed.ncbi.nlm.nih.gov/32681824/)

 The original author was invited as the collaborator of this repo.